SpaDec2025/SpaDec/README.md

 ## Training Dataset of Predictor

-We put the training dataset of Predictor in `/datasets/predictor/merged_data_clean_final.ckpt`
+We placed the training dataset for the Predictor in `/datasets/predictor/merged_data_clean_final.ckpt`

 ## Environment Setup